antaljanosbenjamin/assembler/README.md

         The constant is the index of the memory block, eg.: (13)
     - Reference to a memory block by value of a register, the name of the register is inside brackets.
         The value of the register is the index of the memory block, eg.: (C)
+  * String
+    - Any string that contains only letters and numbers, exlude the name of commands or registers.

 ##Commands